 FerriScan is reimbursed at public hospitals through the local NHS Trust system.

 FerriScan has been used in the United States since 2005, when FDA clearance for FerriScan was obtained.
-Since that time, over 6000 FerriScans have been performed for US patients at a number of US hospitals and radiology facilities.
+Since that time, approximately 9,000 FerriScans have been performed for US patients at a number of US hospitals and radiology facilities.

 The cost of the MRI scan (or part of the cost) is usually covered by insurance companies (payers).
 Pre-authorisation is recommended, as is common for MRI testing.
 However, the cost associated with the FerriScan image analysis may not be covered, resulting in the hospital or patient having to cover this cost, together with any co-pay associated with the imaging.